Trending Topic

 Government Overreach

-Increasingly, state governments are intervening in higher education in ways that constrain the freedom of inquiry and expression essential to liberal education and that violate the principles of academic freedom and institutional autonomy.
+Increasingly, government intervention in higher education is constraining the freedom of inquiry and expression essential to liberal education and violating the principles of academic freedom and institutional autonomy.

 These government interventions violate the principles of academic freedom and institutional autonomy on which the quality and integrity of our system of higher education depends.
 Foundational to American higher education, these closely interrelated principles both enable and preserve the freedom of inquiry and expression necessary to pursue truth wherever it may lead, to increase knowledge, and to drive innovation and discovery.